On Saturday 11th September 2010 the Second Annual Ruskin Reunion

 took place at The Surprise pub on Upper Shirley Road, Croydon.

-The event attracted a total of 64 former pupils and teachers of the
+The event attracted a total of 64 former pupils and teachers from the

 Reunion | 2011